abrudz/QuadRS/README.md

 \u1\l2
 \u&
 ```
 The first line matches all runs of two characters and the third line converts the first to uppercase and the second to lowercase.
 The second line matches any leftover trailing character and the fourth line converts it to uppercase.
+[Try it online!](https://tio.run/##XY7BCsIwDIbve4qcRC8FfZYddwltagu1mWnq8OlrdbAxIRDIl//ne1Z00trZXPoMZpjqdUq3vk6tjYHARykKKWaCB6oNVABTAqm5AHvQhcEGFLRK0lF2oD2lIYpbU5bzi0TL7762KUOdZxKLhbZIof7pvizxsjIzjDs4KuQ3JPLKvRpUMHZ630W2Us9VNPyJxKOB@QA "QuadR – Try It Online")

 ### [What my dog really hears](https://codegolf.stackexchange.com/q/119718/43319)
 ```
 rex
 \w
-\0
+&
 *
 ```
-Only 11 bytes plus 1 byte for the `i` option.
+The first line matches all cases of REX and the second all other word characters.
+The third line replaces all occorances of REX with themselves and the fourth line replaces all other word characters with stars.
+[Try it online!](https://tio.run/##HY6xDsIwEEP3fIXbASSE8h8MLIgFieXUROUgzYnkAs3Xh5TF0rNly@9CLrWW/GruX7Mzh9Yufj3iBJXgUKUginaAE@iD84CblH3yWOjFccbiQXFOFb02mC4I/PEZHDcnUHTWXAUThYD/8rNkRaaKseNozbn2UMEZs1fdJilK/8OTbfwD "QuadR – Try It Online")